-:: seeking to understand living Buddhism in socio-economic, political, and ethical life ::
+Seeking to understand living Buddhism in socio-economic, political, and ethical life

 The Program was established at UBC in 2006 thanks to the generosity of The Tung Lin Kok Yuen Canada Foundation and Robert H. N. Ho.
-It is the first program devoted to the study of modern and contemporary Buddhism in North America.
+It was the first program devoted to the study of modern and contemporary Buddhism in North America.